cmermingas/gomez_touger/_pages/personal_injury/home.md

    their injury claim.

 4. 24 Hour Service.
 Our firm prides itself on our personal assistance to our clients, regardless of day or night.
-Our number {{ site.data.locations.tampa.phone }} is answered by a live person 24 hours a day, 7 days a week.
+Our number {{ site.data.business.locations.tampa.phone }} is answered by a live person 24 hours a day, 7 days a week.
 We do not use answering machines or those annoying call center menus.

 ## We Guarantee Our Results And We Require No Upfront Fee From Our Clients